 The MicroDescriptor “none”, due note that all MicroDescriptors are listed as their SubClass Types in this viewer, is actually the arousal Group ProtoVector as shown in the image above.
 This group along with emotions where created to model emotions and the arousal state can be set to any of the listed subclass types.
 Each subclass type has vectors associated.
 So the state of “none” means no vector state has been set yet.

 Once all emotions have been described we can build charts of the data as shown in the image above.
 The list of all emotions is on the left-hand side.
-Select an emotion and the charts will describe the hierarchy of the emotion any higher tiers represented by the motion and if you select one of the higher tiers on the right-hand side below are charts that will describe the chemical signature vectors, Arousal, and Valence vectors and the facial muscles activations associated with the emotion as well the body map of where humans feel the emotion.
+Select an emotion and the charts will describe the hierarchy of the emotion any higher tiers represented by the emotion and if you select one of the higher tiers on the right-hand side below are charts that will describe the chemical signature vectors, Arousal, and Valence vectors and the facial muscles activations associated with the emotion as well the body map of where humans feel the emotion.
 You’ll also notice sliders on the lower left-hand side of the panel where the vectors can be adjusted.

 OODM proved to be adequate in modeling or describing emotions so they are more than a word or state but a set of concepts that give the emotion meaning.
 The need to interpret stimuli to an emotion would be handled by a separate algorithm which could very well be a neural network!